kiwiFaL/kiwifal.github.io/_posts/2025-05-19-peer-reviews-in-do-178c.md

 ## The Minimum Peer Review Requirement: Just One Peer

-Im going to repeat this again as I see it as one the big overheads in doing DO-178C, the missconception DO-178C peer reviews require a large, cross-functional team.
+I'm going to repeat this again as I see it as one of the big overheads in doing DO-178C, the misconception that DO-178C peer reviews require a large, cross-functional team.
 In reality, the standard only requires a minimum of one peer reviewer.
 This peer must be:

-1. Another software engineer (May require independance, but independance is recommended)
+1. Another software engineer (May require independence, but independence is recommended)
 2. Knowledgeable in the domain under review
 3. Qualified to perform the review